Why TSA PreCheck is a Game Changer During the Government Shutdown

 - Capital One® Venture® Rewards Credit Card – How about a welcome bonus of 50,000 miles (worth $500 in travel) after spending $3,000 on purchases in the first three months and no annual fee the first year?
 Sounds like a pretty good situation.
 With this card, you’ll get a long list of perks, including a $100 credit towards Global Entry or TSA PreCheck.

 - United℠ Explorer Card – I loved this card (I used to have it), it’s ideal for anyone who lives near a United Airlines hub.
 For the money, I think this is one of the best airline cards.
 There’s a $95 annual fee for this card, waived the first year.
 One of the benefits of this card is 2 complimentary, one-time United Airlines lounge passes on your credit card anniversary.
 Not to mention the $100 credit towards Global Entry or TSA PreCheck.

 - IHG® Rewards Club Premier Credit Card – It didn’t really occur to me that a hotel rewards card would offer a credit for Global Entry or TSA PreCheck, but the IHG rewards card does!
-This card has an $89 annual fee(waived for the first year) and you’ll currently receive 80,000 IHG points after spending $2,000 in purchases in the first three months.
+This card has an $89 annual fee(waived for the first year) and you’ll currently receive 150,000 IHG points after spending $3,000 in purchases in the first three months.
 That’s so many points!
 If you’ve got any left over, maybe you’ll treat me to a night at one of the Kimpton Hotels? 😉